Shopify/argo-admin-template/docs/README.md

 ### 1. Install the Shopify CLI

-Follow the instructions to install the app Shopify CLI (extensions fork [here](https://github.com/Shopify/shopify-app-cli-extensions))
+Follow the instructions to install the app Shopify CLI [here](https://shopify.github.io/shopify-app-cli/getting-started/install/)

 ### 2. Create an extension